KartikeParihar/workshop/README.md

-# workshop-
-This repository contains materials from a beginner-friendly workshop I conducted on Neo4j at VijAi Robotics.
-We covered the basics of graph databases, how to model data using nodes and relationships, and wrote simple Cypher queries to explore and interact with the data.
 #  Neo4j Workshop @ VijAi Robotics

 Welcome to the official repository for the **Neo4j Workshop** conducted at **VijAi Robotics**.
 This workshop was designed to introduce the basics of **graph databases** using **Neo4j** and help participants understand how to work with connected data.